Petrosomatoglyph: Dogs

-In the Mabinogion, the story is told of Culhwch and Olwen, and part of this relates to the hunting by King Arthur and his knights of the wild boar Twrch Trwyth with dogs.
-Cefn Carn Cafall (the ridge of Cafall's cairn) is a mountain near Builth in Breconshire where the footprint of King Arthur's favourite hunting dog, Cafall, is located in a conglomerate boulder on top of the cairn.
-If taken away, the boulder always mysteriously returns to its position on the cairn.
-Cafal or Cabal also appears in Geraint of the Mabinogion as Arthur's favourite hunting dog in the hunting of the white stag.
-The Black Dog of Blythburgh in Suffolk entered the church and killed a few people in its progress through the building before exiting and leaving its claw-marks on various stones in the building.
+Petrosomatoglyphs attributed to dogs appear in medieval literature and later local traditions, particularly within Arthurian legend.
+In the Mabinogion, the tale of Culhwch and Olwen describes the hunt of the boar Twrch Trwyth by King Arthur and his companions, a narrative that anchors several landscape features in folklore.

+One site linked to this tradition is Cefn Carn Cafall, a ridge near Builth Wells in Breconshire.
+A depression in a conglomerate boulder on the cairn has been identified in local tradition as the footprint of Arthur's hunting dog, Cafall.
+Such features are often interpreted as physical traces of legendary events, connecting specific places to narrative traditions.
+Local folklore holds that the stone cannot be permanently removed and will return to its original position if displaced.

+The dog Cafall (also rendered as Cabal) appears in other Arthurian material, including the tale of Geraint, where it is named among Arthur's hunting dogs, reinforcing its place within the wider legendary tradition.

+In England, a related tradition is associated with the church at Blythburgh, Suffolk.
+Marks on stone surfaces there are attributed in local folklore to the Black Dog, a spectral figure said to have entered the church during a storm.
+Such marks are often interpreted within local belief as evidence of supernatural presence or events.

 Horses

 Royal and other horses were sacred to Epona, the horse-goddess.
 Near Castell Cilan in Gwynedd, North Wales, is a stone embedded in the ground bearing the hoof-print of King Einion's horse.
 At Llanllyfni in Wales is the hoof-print of the horse of St. Gredfyw.
 Close to Llyn Barfog in Wales is a hoof-print etched deep into the rock "Carn March Arthur", or the "Stone of Arthur's Horse", which was supposedly made by King Arthur's mount, Llamrai, when it was hauling the terrible Addanc, or "afanc" monster, from the lake.
 At the Creiqiau Tylwch near Llangurig, Oliver Cromwell is said to have ridden his horse over the precipitous rocks and left behind a hoof print.

 Not far from the Devil's Quoit in St. Columb, on the edge of Goss Moor in Cornwall, is a large stone with four deeply impressed marks, known as "King Arthur's Stone".
 The marks are said to be footprints made by the horse upon which Arthur rode when he resided at Castle an Dinas and hunted on the moors.
 A Welsh legend has King Arthur pursuing Morgan le Fay, who turns herself into a stone.
 Arthur's steed leaps across the Bristol Channel, leaving its hoof-prints on a rock.